SSWConsulting/SSW.Rules.Content/rules/do-you-use-the-correct-input-type/rule.md

 ---

-HTML5 introduced a whole slew of new type properties for forms.
-Gone are the days of just using type="text" for every field in a form (barring buttons and checkboxes).
+HTML 5 introduced a whole slew of new type properties for forms.
+Gone are the days of just using `type="text"` for every field in a form (barring buttons and checkboxes).

 Although most of these don't do anything on desktop, on mobile devices they bring up the correct keyboard.
 As we move into a more mobile digital age, small things like the proper numerical keyboard or a keyboard with a quick ".com" becomes increasingly important.